There are a number of ways that our PS 58 families stay up to date on the goings on at our busy school.

 Joan sends email blast to parents and guardians about 3 times a week through her grade-specific distribution list.
 If you are not getting her e-blasts, send her a request to email@example.com.
 Make sure you include your name, and your child’s name and grade.
 E-blasts include information directly related to school events and issues.

 Konstella is a new communications platform hosted by the PTA that connects parents to teachers, to each other, and to the many communities within our school.
 You can use Konstella on a computer, tablet or phone.
 You’ll find events, sign ups, announcements and more.
 Join your “classroom” to create an account.
-Ask you class parent for more information, or contact the PTA Corresponding Secretary at firstname.lastname@example.org.
+Ask you class parent for more information, or contact the PTA Vice President of Technology at firstname.lastname@example.org.

-Visit our Konstella page to Sign-up and get tips on how to use the tool!
+Visit our Konstella for Parents tips page to Sign-up and get tips on how to use the tool!

 As a parent or guardian of a child at PS 58, you are automatically a member of our PTA.
 Attending monthly meetings is the best way to stay informed about school news.
 The Principal, Assistant Principal, and the PTA Officers and Chairs and the School Leadership Team give updates.
 Meetings are usually held on the last Wednesday of each month, alternating mornings at 8AM with evenings at 7PM.
 Childcare is always available for PTA meetings.
 Check the web calendar for details.